 To state another example, supposing your trying to fire a new thought called Compassion towards a particular person you dislike, but remember, you have already wired other circuits based on your past experiences with this person.
 So, when your beginning to fire this new thought all the other thoughts are saying, “you don’t really like her”, “don’t bother to look her way”, “she insulted you”, “try another day”, “this is not a good time”, etc. However, if you persist with a certain amount of determination the compassionate voice becomes the loudest voice in your head.

 Thus if we bring a conscious awareness to our response, we can shift how we respond.
 We can move from a positive thought to a positive action before our brain kicks into full gear and sabotages any change of behaviour.
 The brain is wired to stop us from doing things we are uncomfortable doing, or uncertain or scary.
 It wants to stay in the comfort zone.
 It is our job to use neuroplasticity to our advantage.
 Limit time dwelling on negative thoughts and maximise time endorsing positive ones.

 Destroying bad connections in the brain and strengthening empowering ones by firing positive thoughts is the answer to opening yourself up to new experiences and a better state of consciousness.
 A simple change in our beliefs can have a profound impact on how our brain processes data.

 If you don’t use it, you lose it:

 If you don’t use your ability to keep learning, not only are you not developing it, but you are also losing the possibility of doing so.
-In other words, not only would you stop adding potential, but you’d also take away some potential for the future.

 Just as the muscles in your body need some form of exercise to stay fit and healthy, likewise for the muscles in your brain.